-Wenjun Zhou is currently an Assistant Professor at the Department of Business Analytics and Statistics (BAS), Haslam College of Business (HCB), the University of Tennessee Knoxville (UTK).
+Wenjun Zhou is currently an Associate Professor at the Department of Business Analytics and Statistics (BAS), Haslam College of Business (HCB), the University of Tennessee Knoxville (UTK).
 She received her Ph.D. degree from Rutgers University.
 She has a M.S. degree from the University of Michigan-Ann Arbor, and a B.S. degree from the University of Science and Technology of China.

 Dr. Zhou has served on NSF review panels and program committees of top international conferences, including KDD, ICDM, and SDM.
-She is a senior member of ACM, and a member of IEEE and INFORMS.
+She is a senior member of ACM and IEEE, and a member of INFORMS.